Fighting for the Lowest Possible Michigan Sentencing Guidelines

 As an example, prosecutors frequently use Michigan Sentencing Guidelines Offense Variables (“OV”) in an attempt to lengthen jail or prison sentences.
 As an example, points are assessed to OV 10 when a defendant engages in predatory conduct toward a victim or exploits a vulnerable victim.
 Prosecutors frequently use a very liberal and loose definition of “predatory conduct” to justify scoring this guideline.

 How a Criminal Defense Attorney Can Lower Your Sentence

-Defense lawyers who tenaciously advocate for their clients, who are prepared with credible factual and legal arguments, and who will fight for that client regardless of any pressure or attempt at intimidation are uncommon.
-The criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. are familiar with all aspects of criminal law and provide clients with the highest possible level of service, results and dedication.
-Regardless of whether the issue is constitutional law, a factual dispute or a concern with sentencing guidelines, we will do whatever it takes to make sure the client gets the best possible result.
+Defense lawyers who tenaciously advocate for their clients, use credible factual and legal arguments, and who will fight for that client regardless of any pressure or attempt at intimidation are uncommon.
+The criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. are familiar with all aspects of criminal law and provide clients with the highest possible level of service, results, and dedication.
+Regardless of whether the issue is constitutional law, a factual dispute, or concern with sentencing guidelines, we will do whatever it takes to make sure the client gets the best possible result.

 Call LEWIS & DICKSTEIN, P.L.L.C.
 Today

-If you have a concern about a felony or misdemeanor charge and you are looking to hire a great criminal defense lawyer, call us at (248) 263-6800 or complete a Request for Assistance Form and a highly skilled and experienced criminal defense attorney will promptly contact you.
+If you have a concern about a felony or misdemeanor charge and you are looking to hire a great criminal defense lawyer, call us.
 We can help you with felony or misdemeanor charges and work to either achieve a dismissal or acquittal or the lowest possible sentence by persuasively arguing the variables in the Michigan Sentencing Guidelines.